Academics

 - Successful completion of minimum of 30 credits, most in major and some in related courses;

-- Ssubmission of a master's thesis and
+- Submission of a master's thesis and

 - Oral examination.